 This study is intended to be conducted primarily in countries with pre-existing SARI surveillance systems, to recruit patients for hospital-based CVE/IVE studies.
-The study population for the CVE/IVE study will therefore consist of individuals of all ages hospitalised with SARI symptoms in one of the participating hospitals/services, with no contra-indication for COVID-19 vaccination (for CVE studies) or for influenza vaccination (for IVE studies).
+The study population for the CVE/IVE study will therefore consist of hospitalised SARI patients of all ages in one of the participating hospitals/services, with no contra-indication for COVID-19 vaccination (for CVE studies) or for influenza vaccination (for IVE studies).

-- Each study site/country to describe the setting (number of hospitals included, number of beds, number and type of wards/specialties/services included). - > Each study site/country to describe the existing SARI surveillance system in place. - Each study site/country to describe the study population for IVE and for CVE. - > Each study site/country to describe target group(s) for vaccination and order/timeline of vaccination by group (if known). - > Each study site/country to describe the epidemiological situation (incidence, number of COVID-19 or influenza hospitalisations, mortality).
+- Each study site/country to describe the setting (number of hospitals included, number of beds, number and type of wards/specialties/services included). - Each study site/country to describe the existing SARI surveillance system in place. - Each study site/country to describe the study population for IVE and for CVE. - Each study site/country to describe target group(s) for vaccination and start dates of vaccination campaigns, by target group if relevant. - Each study site/country to describe the epidemiological situation (incidence, number of COVID-19 or influenza hospitalisations, mortality).